DitjonZeq/E-commerce-app/README.md

 Other Tools:
 Axios (for making HTTP requests

-Installation
+1.Installation

 Clone the repository
 git clone https://github.com/your-username/mern-ecommerce-app.git
 cd mern-ecommerce-app

-Install dependencies for the backend
+2.Install dependencies for the backend

 cd backend
 npm install

-Install dependencies for the frontend
+3.Install dependencies for the frontend

 cd ../client
 npm install

-Set up environment variables
+4.Set up environment variables
 Create a .env file in the backend directory with the following variables: